 Mean Difference (MD) and Standardized Mean Difference (SMD)

 When all studies measure outcomes on the same scale (e.g., blood pressure in mmHg), the forest plot displays mean differences with the line of no effect at zero.
 When studies use different scales to measure the same construct (e.g., pain measured by VAS and NRS), the standardized mean difference is used, typically reported as Cohen's d or Hedges' g.
 Hedges' g applies a correction for small sample bias, making it the preferred choice for meta-analyses with studies under 20 participants per group.
-Before creating a forest plot, calculate your effect sizes with our free effect size calculator.
+Before creating a forest plot, calculate your effect sizes with our free our free effect size calculator.

 Odds Ratio (OR) and Risk Ratio (RR)